paulrosen/abcjs/README.md

 ## Which flavor should you use?

+If you are in the node ecosystem, simply install the packaged version with `npm install --save abcjs` and ignore the rest of these instructions.

 If you are writing significant JavaScript on your site, and you are generating the music yourself, then you probably want to use `abcjs-basic`.
 This gives you the most control over the generation.

 If you are allowing the user to enter music using ABC notation, whether a whole tune or a fragment, then you probably want to use `abcjs-editor`.
 This is just like the basic version, except that it adds the ability for the music generator to watch a textarea and output what the user puts there.